Scripped/Screenshot-Client/README.md

 # Screenshot-Client

-This is a screenshot client
+This is a screenshot client, it takes a link of any page and screenshots it.

 # Installation